 Improve your content marketing with the help of storytelling Storytelling is a hobby practically as old as a time—and it’s not reserved for sharing moments with friends and family.
 Storytelling is a powerful tool in business, too.
 If you want to sell people your product or idea when writing online, tell them a story.
 This is called storyteller marketing.
 People love stories Have you ever noticed how television networks often sprinkle their coverage of sporting events with the stories of the athletes?
 Did the athlete overcome a near-fatal accident?
 Was she a foster child?
 Did he have to make a comeback after battling a drug addiction?
 The stories help you relate to the players.
 If you feel connected to one of the athletes, you’ll become emotionally invested in the game.
 You can use the same storyteller marketing when connecting with customers.
 Consider this example: A roofing company could share the story of a family that was in desperate need of roof repair.
 But due to tough financial times and shaky credit, they were unable to borrow the money needed to make the repairs.
 What did they do?
 They spoke to the company’s customer service department.

-Imagine this (frustrating) scenario: your website content is just as good or better than your competitors’, but your competitors consistently outrank you in Google listings.
+Backlinks Help Build Your Site’s Search Rankings and Credibility Imagine this (frustrating) scenario: your website content is just as good or better than your competitors’, but your competitors consistently outrank you in Google listings.
 Are you suffering from this predicament?
 And more importantly, want to know how to fix it?
 The solution may lie in your backlinks.
 Why you need backlinks A backlink is simply a link on another website that leads inbound traffic to your page.
 For instance, a link on a website about physical exercise may take readers to your website for your chain of fitness clubs.
 The secret Google algorithm that ranks pages gives preference to pages that have more backlinks.
 Why does Google like links?
 Think of a link to your web page as a vote in favor of that page.
 In general, Google considers your content to be more valuable with each link it receives from different websites.
 And remember, Google wants to send its users to the most helpful and informative sites available.
 It’s similar to the old TV commercials where the announcer would say something like “three out of four dentists recommend our toothpaste.”
-In like manner, Google wants to recommend to its user the best.
+In like manner,.